-If you miss a dose you can either give the dose straight away and re-establish the correct dosing intervals or wait until the next dose is due.
+If you miss a dose you can either give the dose straight away and re-establish the correct dosing intervals, or wait until the next dose is due.
 DO NOT give a double dose to make up for the missed dose.

 What should I do if my pet is accidentally given too many doses?
 Contact your vet immediately for advice.
-Overdoses can cause agitation, uncoordinated walking, tremors and vocalization; these effects are usually transient and disappear when treatment is stopped
+Overdoses can cause gastrointestinal signs.

-Can my pet take metoclopramide if I am already giving them other medications?
+Can my pet take tranexamic acid if I am already giving them other medications?
 Tell your vet if you are giving your pet other medications.
 This includes herbal or off-the-shelf remedies from a pet shop or pharmacy.
-The effects of metoclopramide may decrease (e.g. cimetidine, digoxin) or increase (e.g. oxytetracycline) drug absorption.
-The neurological effects of metoclopramide may be enhanced by some narcotic analgesics or sedatives.

-What are the possible side effects of metoclopramide for my pet?
+What are the possible side effects of tranexamic acid for my pet?